python-openapi/openapi-schema-validator/docs/validation.rst

 The shortcut keeps an internal compiled-validator cache.
 Use ``OPENAPI_SCHEMA_VALIDATOR_COMPILED_VALIDATOR_CACHE_MAX_SIZE`` to control cache capacity (default: ``128``).
+The setting is read once at first use and then cached for the process lifetime.

 To validate an OpenAPI schema: